 William M. Isaac is a senior managing director of FTI Consulting and serves as Global Head of FTI’s Financial Institutions practice.
 The financial institutions group provides regulatory counseling and risk management services, strategy consulting, expert testimony, and corporate governance consulting.

 Mr. Isaac founded The Secura Group, a leading financial institutions consulting firm, in 1986.
 Secura was acquired by FTI in 2011.
 Prior to forming Secura, Mr. Isaac headed the Federal Deposit Insurance Corporation during the banking crisis of the 1980s, serving under Presidents Carter and Reagan from 1978 through 1985.
-Mr. Isaac also serves as Chairman of Fifth Third Bancorp, one of the nation’s leading banking companies.
+Mr. Isaac serves as a member of the board of TSYS, a leading world-wide payments system processing company and is former Chairman of Fifth Third Bancorp, one of the nation’s leading banking companies.